What is Web3 used for? What are top web3 use cases? Want to learn more about Web3 real-world applications? Read on to learn more!

 Curious to learn about the value advantages of ZKPs for blockchain security?
 Join the Standard & Premium Plans and get free access to Zero Knowledge Proofs (ZKP) Masterclass Course

 4. Blockchain Games

-The most prominent web3 example in real use cases will draw you towards blockchain-based games.
+The most prominent web3 example in real use cases will draw you toward blockchain-based games.
 Developed on blockchain technology, the games offer their personalized economies where players have actual ownership over in-game items.
-The blockchain games are one of the notable answers to “What is web3 used for?” especially considering the fact that they were the earliest web3 applications.
+Blockchain games are one of the notable answers to “What is web3 used for?” especially considering the fact that they were the earliest web3 applications.